 INVESTMENTS IN MORTGAGE LOANS COULD CAUSE EXPENSES WHICH COULD ADVERSELY AFFECT OUR RESULTS OF OPERATIONS.
-We own a mortgage interest in three properties.
+We own a mortgage interest in three properties with an aggregate book value of \$40.9 million.
 To the extent we invest in mortgage loans, such mortgage loans may or may not be recourse obligations of the borrower and generally will not be insured or guaranteed by governmental agencies or otherwise.
 In the event of a default under these obligations, we may have to foreclose our mortgages or protect our investments by acquiring title to a property and thereafter making substantial improvements or repairs in order to maximize the property's investment potential.
 Borrowers may contest enforcement of foreclosure or other remedies, seek bankruptcy protection against such enforcement and/or bring claims for lender liability in response to actions to enforce mortgage obligations.
 Relatively high loan-to-value ratios and declines in the value of the property may prevent us from realizing an amount equal to its mortgage loan upon foreclosure.

 JOINT INVESTMENTS COULD BE ADVERSELY AFFECTED BY OUR LACK OF SOLE DECISION-MAKING AUTHORITY AND RELIANCE UPON A CO-VENTURER'S FINANCIAL CONDITION.
-We co-invest with third parties through partnerships, joint ventures, co-tenancies or other entities, acquiring non-controlling interests in, or sharing responsibility for managing the affairs of, a property, partnership, joint venture, co-tenancy or other entity.
+We may co-invest with third parties through partnerships, joint ventures or co-tenancies, acquiring non-controlling interests in or sharing responsibility for managing the affairs of a property, partnership, joint venture, co-tenancy or other entity.
 Therefore, we will not be in a position to exercise sole decision-making authority regarding that property, partnership, joint venture or other entity.
 Investments in partnerships, joint ventures, or other entities may involve risks not present were a third party not involved, including the possibility that our partners, co-tenants or co-venturers might become bankrupt or otherwise fail to fund their share of required capital contributions.
 Additionally, our partners or co-venturers might at any time have economic or other business interests or goals which are inconsistent with our business interests or goals.
-These investments may also have the potential risk of impasses on decisions such as a sale, because neither we nor the partner, co-tenant or co-venturer would have full control over the partnership or joint venture.
+These investments may also have the potential risk of impasses on decisions, such as a sale, because neither we nor the partner, co-tenant or co-venturer would have full control over the partnership or joint venture.
 Consequently, actions by such partner, co-tenant or co-venturer might result in subjecting properties owned by the partnership or joint venture to additional risk.
 In addition, we may in specific circumstances be liable for the actions of our third-party partners, co-tenants or co-venturers.
+SL Green is currently participating in two unconsolidated joint ventures for two properties and has an aggregate cost basis in the joint ventures totaling \$22.5 million.

-OUR SHAREHOLDERS' ABILITY TO EFFECT CHANGES IN CONTROL OF SL GREEN IS LIMITED
+OUR SHAREHOLDERS' ABILITY TO EFFECT CHANGES IN CONTROL OF SL GREEN IS LIMITED.

 PROVISIONS OF OUR ARTICLES OF INCORPORATION AND BYLAWS COULD INHIBIT CHANGES IN CONTROL.
-A change of control of SL Green could benefit shareholders by providing them with a premium over the then-prevailing market price of the stock.
-However provisions contained in our articles of incorporation and bylaws may delay or prevent a change in control of SL Green.
-These provisions, discussed more fully below, are:
+Provisions contained in our articles of incorporation and bylaws may delay or prevent a change in control of SL Green.
+These provisions, discussed more fully below are:

-- staggered board of directors; - ownership limitations for tax purposes; and - the board of directors ability to issue additional common stock and preferred stock without shareholder approval,
+- staggered board of directors; - ownership limitations for tax purposes; and - the board of directors ability to issue additional common stock and preferred stock without shareholder approval.